luisduque440/OptimalProfiles/README.md

-# OptimalProfiles
-Newtons problem on optimal profiles
+# Newtons problem on optimal profiles

-NEWTON PROBLEM OF OPTIMAL PROFILES

 In Principia Mathematica, Newton proposed the problem of finding the profile of the body that gives minimal (aerodynamic or hydrodynamic) resistance to the motion.
 A very complete survey of the state of the art of this problem can be found in Buttazzo’s paper [1].